kwingading/kwingading.github.io/_pages/about.md

 Hi there!
 I'm Kelly :)

-I'm trying to figure out how I can help usher in humanity's coolest and most beautiful era yet (all the while making sure that we don't kill ourselves during the process).
+I'm trying to figure out how I can help usher in humanity's coolest era yet (all the while making sure that we don't kill ourselves during the process).
 I'm currently physically based in London 75% of the time and Hong Kong 25% of the time (though I'm always spiritually in some alternate version of the Heian Imperial Court).

 Here are some things that I've gotten up to in the last half a decade: